art-programmer/FloorplanTransformation/README.md

 For annotator codes, please see [here](#annotator).
 ## Requirements

-- Please install the latest Torch
+- Please install the latest Torch.
-- Please install Python 2.7
+- Please install Python 2.7.
+- We used a Nvidia Titan GPU with CUDA 8.0 installed.

 ### Torch packages
 - [nn](https://github.com/torch/nn)